ChalmersGU-AI-course/AI-lecture-slides/lecture4.md

     - this gives branching factor \\(b=d\\), so there are \\(d^{n}\\) leaves (instead of \\(n!d^{n}\\))

-- Depth-first search with single-variable assignments is called *backtracking search*:
+- {:.fragment} Depth-first search with single-variable assignments is called *backtracking search*:

     - backtracking search is the basic uninformed CSP algorithm
     - it can solve \\(n\\)-queens for \\(n\approx25\\)